How Does Return Distribution in Distributional Reinforcement Learning Help Optimization?: Optimization Analysis

-Next, following the similar label smoothing analysis in \citep{xu2020towards}, we further characterize the approximation degree of $f^{s, a}_\theta$ to the target value distribution $\mu^{s, a}$ by measuring its variance as $\kappa \sigma^2$:
+Next, following the similar label smoothing analysis in \cite{xu2020towards}, we further characterize the approximation degree of $f^{s, a}_\theta$ to the target return distribution $\mu^{s, a}$ by measuring its variance as $\kappa \sigma^2$:

 Notably, $\kappa$ can be used to measure the approximation error between $f_\theta^{s, a}$ and $\mu^{s, a}$ and we do not assume $\hat{\sigma}^2$ to be bounded as $\kappa$ can be arbitrarily large.
 This expression $\kappa \sigma^2$ for $\hat{\sigma}^2$ allows us to utilize $\kappa$ to characterize different acceleration effects for distributional RL given different $\kappa$.
-Concretely, a favorable approximation of $f_\theta^{s, a}$ to $\mu^{s, a}$ would lead to a small $\kappa$ that contributes to the acceleration effect of distributional RL as shown in Theorem~\ref{theorem:acceleration}.
-Based on Eq.~\ref{eq:acceleration_kappa}, we immediately have Proposition~\ref{prop:acceleration}. \begin{prop} Based on the value distribution decomposition in Eq.~\ref{eq:decomposition}, and Eq.~\ref{eq:acceleration_kappa}, we have:
+Concretely, a favorable approximation of $f_\theta^{s, a}$ to $\mu^{s, a}$, which coincides with the role of the $Z_\theta$ parameterization, will lead to a small $\kappa$, contributing to the acceleration effect of distributional RL as shown in Theorem~\ref{theorem:acceleration}. \begin{prop} Based on the return density decomposition in Eq.~\ref{eq:decomposition}, and Eq.~\ref{eq:acceleration_kappa}, we have:

-\end{prop} Please refer to Appendix~\ref{appendix:acceleration_lemma} for the proof.
-Before comparing the sample complexity in the optimization process of both classical and distributional RL, we provide the definition of the first-order $\tau$-stationary point, which is preferred in the optimization of deep learning rather than the a simple stationary point in order to guarantee the generalization.
+\end{prop} Proposition~\ref{prop:acceleration} reveals the upper bound of gradient estimate variance for the whole target density function $p^{s, a}$, with proof in Appendix~\ref{appendix:acceleration_lemma}.
+Before comparing the sample complexity in optimizing both classical and distributional RL, we define the first-order $\tau$-stationary point.